Skip to content

 Hashes and checksums

-If a release includes a checksum manifest, compare local artifact hashes against that manifest.
-If a release does not include a checksum manifest, rely on GitHub release transport security plus available attestations/SBOM and track checksum-manifest automation as a release hardening improvement.
+Recent release automation generates a SHA256SUMS manifest for release artifacts.
+Compare local artifact hashes against that manifest using sha256sum --check SHA256SUMS.
+If an older release does not include a checksum manifest, rely on GitHub release transport security plus available attestations/SBOM and prefer upgrading to a release with checksum evidence.

 Non-claims